sroey/terraform-k8s-automation/README.md

 kubectl get ingress
 ```

-Access the applications via the ingress paths:
+Access the applications via the ingress paths, as shown in the output:

 ```bash
 curl http://localhost:8080/webapp-primary